BramSuurdje/proxmox-helper-scripts/README.md

 Unofficial re-design of the [Proxmox helper script website](https://tteck.github.io/Proxmox/)

-feel free to fork the project. or post feedback in the [Discussion tab](https://github.com/BramSuurdje/proxmox-helper-scripts/discussions). your feedback is always welcomed since we're all learing.
+feel free to fork the project. or post feedback in the [Discussion tab](https://github.com/BramSuurdje/proxmox-helper-scripts/discussions). your feedback is always welcomed since we're all learning.

 ## Todo